Compare P2P lending platforms

 Can one lose money with P2P lending?

 I haven’t lost a cent with P2P loans so far, but somebody told me “Past Performance Is No Guarantee of Future Results”, and I believe this a basic rule for every wise and adaptive investor.
+Of course one can lose money investing in anything, included peer to peer lending.

 I am not employed by any of the companies mentioned above, and should this change, you will be notified to avoid a conflict of interest.